mynaparrot/moodle-mod_plugnmeet/README.md

 Please follow this article: https://www.plugnmeet.org/docs/user-guide/moodle-integration

 ### Translation
-Please help us to translate Plug-N-Meet into your language.
+Please help us to translate moodle-mod_plugnmeet into your language.
 We're using [crowdin](https://crowdin.com/project/moodle-modplugnmeet) to translate the interface.
 You can translate directly there.
 If you don't find your language then please open an issue & we'll add your language ASAP.

 ## License